-The approval time can be long – approx 4 months and can be as much as 7 months.
-If you have a strong O-1 case consider using the USCIS Premium Processing service.
+The approval time can be long – if you have a strong O-1 case consider using the USCIS Premium Processing service.

 There are cases of O-1 applicants being turned down at their US consulate and embassy interview.
 We believe this is because the artists are not fully aware of their application and not in a position to argue their case.

 This application is not rocket science – if you have a good grasp of your case and choose your sponsor carefully, you should be successful.

 NB It is not necessary for you to have an O-1 visa before applying for the EB1 Green Card!